SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 6. **Array Reversal:** I wrapped up the section by developing a method and conducting tests to reverse the order of elements in an array, reinforcing my expertise in verifying expected outcomes.

 These exercises have equipped me with a strong foundation in unit testing, particularly for arrays and lists.
 I can now confidently validate the functionality and accuracy of methods that work with collections, ensuring the reliability of my code in real-world applications.

+## About the Fifteenth Section - Unit Testing Methods, Arrays and Lists (Lesson 15)

+In the fifteenth lesson of this course, I continued to strengthen my unit testing skills, focusing on methods that involve arrays and lists in C#.
+This section was instrumental in furthering my understanding of how to develop and test methods that operate on collections, ensuring their accuracy and reliability.
+Here's an overview of the key topics covered in this section:

+1. **Duplicates Detection and Removal:** I created and extensively tested a method for identifying and removing duplicate elements from an integer array.
+The thorough testing ensured that the method functions as expected in various scenarios.

+2. **Email Validation:** I tackled email validation, developing a method to check the validity of email addresses.
+Robust unit testing was performed to confirm that the method correctly identifies both valid and invalid email addresses.

+3. **Filtering Digits from Strings:** I ventured into unit testing by creating a method to filter numeric digits from a character array.
+Testing involved various cases, including null input and arrays with mixed characters and digits.

+4. **Fibonacci Number Calculation:** I developed and tested a method to calculate Fibonacci numbers, addressing negative inputs and verifying that the method produces accurate results for both small and large Fibonacci numbers.

+5. **Matrix Addition:** I delved into the realm of matrices, creating a method for adding two matrices.
+The tests covered a range of scenarios, including empty matrices, matrices with differing dimensions, and matrices with negative and positive values.

+6. **Number Processing:** I explored methods for processing numbers, particularly integers.
+I implemented tests to validate the handling of even and odd numbers, zero, negative numbers, and empty input arrays.

+7. **Palindrome Detection:** I created a method to detect palindromes in lists of words.
+The tests evaluated the method's ability to correctly identify palindromes while accommodating various word lengths and cases.

+8. **Sorting in a Pattern:** I developed a method to sort an array in a specific pattern, alternating between ascending and descending order.
+The unit tests confirmed the method's ability to correctly sort arrays of distinct integers.

+9. **Largest Prime Factor:** I created a method for finding the largest prime factor of a number.
+The unit tests covered cases involving negative numbers, prime numbers, and large numbers.

+10. **String Reversal:** Finally, I implemented and tested a method to reverse an array of strings.
+The tests included empty arrays, single-string reversals, and handling special characters within strings.

+This section not only reinforced my unit testing skills but also broadened my understanding of creating robust methods for working with arrays and lists.
+I can now confidently develop and test methods that manipulate and process collections, ensuring the correctness and reliability of my code.